jul-sh/archive-jul.sh/src/pages/about/cv/index.md

 ### Frontend Engineer at N26, Jan 2018 - now

-Isomorphic React, GraphQL, & Node.js for an online banking app used by more than one million people.
+Isomorphic React, GraphQL, & Node.js for a banking app used by more than one million people.
+N26 is a fintech unicorn with offices in Berlin, NYC & Barcelona.

 - Multiplied developer productivity by spearheading a component-based design system
 - Reduced complexity by engineering simple, standardized abstractions for data-flow, animations and color-logic